oasisprotocol/adrs/0014-runtime-signing-tx-with-hardware-wallet.md

    runtime on any network.
 3. Otherwise, the number of decimals is 9.

-`RUNTIME` shows the 32-byte hex encoded runtime ID stored in `Meta.runtime_id`.
+`RUNTIME` shows the 32-byte hex encoded runtime ID stored in `metadata.runtime_id`.
 If `NETWORK` matches Mainnet or Testnet, then human-readable version of `RUNTIME` is shown:

 <!-- markdownlint-disable line-length -->
 - Network: Mainnet, runtime ID: `000000000000000000000000000000000000000000000000e199119c992377cb` → `Cipher`